 If you're a transplant recipient, an outbreak of a virus such as the 2019 novel coronavirus (COVID-19) can quickly increase your anxiety about how to protect your health.

-Following recommendations to practice social distancing may leave you and your family or caregiver feeling alone in managing your health after transplant.
+Following recommendations to practice social distancing (also called physical distancing) may leave you and your family or caregiver feeling alone in managing your health after transplant.
 That's why it's so important to stay connected to your Temple transplant team.
 They're with you every step of the way, as part of your transplant home care and beyond.

 As a Temple transplant nurse practitioner, I’m offering simple guidelines and answers to some commonly asked questions about ways to stay healthy post-transplant: